Zapper-fi/protocol/docs/Interpretation/app-token-interpretation/overview.md

 - Liquidity pool positions in a decentralized exchange like Uniswap, SushiSwap, or Curve
 - Autocompounding "vaults" from yield aggregators like Pickle or Yearn
 - Supply and borrow positions in a lending app like Aave
+- Vote-locked tokens (veCLV for vote-locked CLever)
 - Or even more obscure primitives like options in Opyn or prize savings accounts in PoolTogether

 The large majority of these app tokens do not have a market price; you cannot go on an exchange and buy 2 $TOSHI/$WETH pool tokens.
 Rather, app tokens are redeemable for some underlying token(s).
 The redemption value of an app token for its underlying tokens is how we price and derive the value of them.

 App Tokens are most commonly held directly by users, so are somewhat analogous to the concept of a _receipt_.
 You deposit 100 USDC on Aave, you get a receipt of 100 aUSDC in return.
 Hoewver, some app tokens are intermediary tokenized investments; TODO EXAMPLE NEEDED

+:::warn
+App Tokens are tokenized positions.
+There is a different classs of investments that we call App Contract Positions, which are not tokenized.
+These are positions that are held directly in a contract, and are not represented by an `ERC20` token.
+Examples of these are farming positions in a contract, or a locked position in a contract that does not issue a token.
+To learn more about App Contract Positions, see the [App Contract Position Interpretation](/docs/Interpretation/app-contract-position-interpretation/overview) guide.

 ## What is an App Token Interpreter(ATI)?